RitanshBagal/Auth_TestApp/SwiftUI-Firebase-Authenticate/README.md

-#### Setup for Completed project
-If you are planning to try out my <a href="https://github.com/WesCSK/SwiftUI-Google-Sign-In-with-Firebase/tree/main/Completed/FirebaseGoogleSigin">completed project</a>, do follow these additional steps before running it.
-1. Create a Firebase new project and add the GoogleService-Info to the root of your Project.
-2. Change the custom URL schemes in the Xcode project.
-Select your project file > at targets ensure that your project is selected > Info tab > Open up URL Types change the URL Schemes.

-- To get the URL Schemes.
-Open up GoogleService-Info.
-Find the REVERSED_CLIENT_ID key and copy to the URL schemes.

-3. At Firebase console, go to Authentication > click get started > At additional provider > Click Google > Click enable > Add the information required.
-Then Save.
-4. Then you can run the project to try out the google sign in method.

 ## Step 1: Project Configuration
 1. Create a Firebase new project and add the GoogleService-Info to the root of your Project.